 While the IRS may audit you when your 1099-R is missing, it isn't automatic.

 Types of Audits

-The IRS routinely uses three different methods to select returns for audit.
-These include random selection, document matching and related examination.
-Under the random method, an IRS agent randomly selects your return for audit either by completely random selection, or randomly based on records that show your forms and returns often contain more errors and omissions than those of other taxpayers.
-Document-match selection involves the selection of a return for exam based on the omission of income documents, such as W-2s and 1099 forms.
-Finally, if you're already being audited for a different tax year, the IRS agent may select another tax year to audit as well, such as a return from a previous or current year.
-This is also known as related exam selection.
-With these three methods, it is possible that the IRS may audit your return based on a missing 1099-R, but it is not guaranteed.
+The IRS used to use three different methods to select returns for audit.
+These included random selection, document matching and related examination.
+Under the random method, an IRS agent would randomly select your return for audit either by completely random selection, or randomly based on records that show your forms and returns often contain more errors and omissions than those of other taxpayers.
+Document-match selection involved the selection of a return for exam based on the omission of income documents, such as W-2s and 1099 forms.
+Finally, if you were already being audited for a different tax year, also known as related exam selection, the IRS agent might have selected another tax year to audit as well, such as a return from a previous or current year.

 Amending Your Return

 If the IRS performs an automatic recalculation of your taxes to include the missing 1099-R, you can either agree to the IRS proposed changes or submit an amended return to include the 1099-R and any adjustments you calculate instead.
 If you qualify for an exemption from tax for the 1099-R, or an exemption from an early distribution penalty, then it is to your advantage to submit an amended return, rather than agree to the automatic adjustments of the IRS.

 To submit an amended return, you must prepare Form 1040X, include the 1099-R and explain any adjustments you calculate based on your scenario.
 Amended returns must be mailed to the IRS and cannot be e-filed.
 Expect the IRS to take 8-12 weeks on average to process your amended return.